ACHIP: Electron acceleration with laser light

-One such design, whose development has been recently funded by the Gordon and Betty Moore Foundation (press release), is the Dielectric Laser Accelerator or DLA for short.
+One such design, whose development is funded by the Gordon and Betty Moore Foundation (press release), is the Dielectric Laser Accelerator or DLA for short.
 DLAs leverage both the GV/m electromagnetic fields of commercially available lasers and the advanced nanofabrication techniques of dielectric materials developed in the semiconductor industry.
 The large available electromagnetic fields are used to create acceleration gradients that exceed those in radio frequency accelerators by a factor of 100.
 Even though DLAs are orders of magnitude smaller than their RF brethren, their accelerating gradients allow for DLAs to impart similar energy gains to charged particles.
-However, instead of imparting these energy gains over meters, DLAs impart these energy gains over millimeters, potentially enabling a University Lab-scale high energy particle accelerator.
+However, instead of imparting these energy gains over meters, DLAs impart these energy gains over millimeters, potentially enabling a university lab-scale particle accelerator.

 A laser impinges upon the silicon grating (with the structural period and grating height d indictated) from above, exciting the travelling wave mode depicted by the blue and red regions in the bottom image that shows a cross section of two periods of the accelerator.
 An electron, depicted by the green circle and travelling to the right, surfs the travelling wave, also moving to the right.
 (Image: FAU/Joshua McNeur)